wrwspincer-dev/mowing-regimes-urban-insects/README.md

 - `supplementary_summaries.R` - additional taxonomic summaries used in interpretation
 - `appendix_tables.R` - code used to produce dissertation appendix tables
 - `data/` - sample metadata and taxonomic identification data
-- `figures/` - final figures produced from the analyses

 ## Software